6871/av/globalcache.com/README.md

        ^^^
 ```

-If the device has an IR blaster plugged in to the socket with address `1:3`,
+If the device has an IR blaster plugged in to socket address `1:3`, simply
-simply edit the IR command accordingly before sending it, i.e.:
+edit the IR command accordingly before sending it, i.e.:

 ```
 sendir,1:3,2,38226,1,1, ... ,44,110,44,4892
        ^^^
 ```

+Then use the edited `sendir` command to transmit the captured IR signal:

 ```bash
 host=192.168.84.42